Reservations

 Hotel Weirs Dining Room

-Judging by the five arched windows at the end of the room and other photographic evidence, we are looking at the same room in the photo below of the banquet hall, as in the postcard above of the dining room, just a different arrangement of the tables and chairs.
-Given the decor – patriotic flags and bunting – in the photo below, we are most certainly looking at a veteran’s reunion banquet about to begin.
+Judging by the five arched doorways with portières (hanging curtains) at the end of the room and other photographic evidence, we are looking at the same room in the images below of the dining room and the banquet hall.
+The five arched doorways separated the two parts of the room.
+There was a shorter, everyday dining section, and a longer section that was used as a music room or ballroom for larger gatherings and special events.
+The two images were taken in opposite directions.
+The color postcard is looking toward the ballroom, and the ballroom photo is looking toward the dining room.
+Given the decor – patriotic flags and bunting – in the banquet hall photo, we are most certainly looking at a veteran’s reunion about to begin.

 After Dr. J.A.
 Greene purchased the Hotel in the 1890’s, he added 90 feet onto the dining room, according to Freeman C. Willis, who managed the Hotel for Dr. Greene.
 His account, An Old Yankee Innkeeper, can be read on the Library of Congress website.
 There is no question that the dining room was very large.
 When Dr. Greene ran for Congress (an election he lost), he held a banquet for his supporters.
 According to Willis, there were 525 guests at the banquet, served by 56 waitresses.
 In order to accommodate such a large gathering, “…we had to take down the portieres which hung in the archways dividing off sections of the big dining rooms and set tables right through the whole length.”
 With his wife taking on the role of head waitress/hostess, “…[she] had them seated and things coming on, slicker’n grease…everything going without a hitch.”